xuan-liang/ggmatplot/README.md

 <img src="man/figures/README-line-1.png" width="80%" />

-This is a plot of the US personal expenditure over 5 categories and 5 years, and is a simple example of how wide format data can used with `ggmatplot()`.
+Next is plot of the US personal expenditure over 5 categories and 5 years, and is a simple example of how wide format data can used with `ggmatplot()`.
 Note how the expenditure categories to be used on the x axis is used as vector x, and the expenditure values is used in wide